 Learner support policy

-The Northern Territory has a diverse population.
+The Northern Territory (NT) has a diverse population.
 Many clients from remote communities have English as a second, third or fourth language.
 In addition people in remote communities are often disadvantaged due to the lack of contextualised knowledge of mainstream vocational education and training.

-The Department of Trade, Business and Innovation (the department) recognises the need to provide some students enrolled in skill based vocational training with integrated one on one support to develop contextualised knowledge, language, literacy and numeracy skills.
+The Department of Trade, Business and Innovation recognises the need to provide some students enrolled in skill based vocational training with integrated one on one support to develop contextualised knowledge, language, literacy and numeracy skills.

 Learner support is a flexible student assistance and support initiative which assists individuals in gaining contextualised knowledge (in addition to language, literacy and numeracy).
 Learner support aims to achieve successful outcomes for students enrolled in vocational education and training (VET) programs up to Certificate IV level qualifications through one-on-one support and is totally focused on student needs.

 Learner support is available within existing General Recurrent Program and User Choice Funding Program profiles or on application under the Aboriginal Responsive Program.
 Applications must not exceed 50% of the total annual hours curriculum (AHC) related to the VET qualifications to which learner support is to be applied.
 Learner support is not available for use by school students undertaking VET, VET in Schools or school-based apprenticeship or traineeship programs.

 Registered training organisations (RTOs) requesting learner support funding will be required to complete the learner support application form.
 Funding will be considered only when all of the following information is provided in the application:

 - the accredited qualification with the identified barriers affecting successful outcomes

 - the total AHC enrolled for that student undertaken within the qualification for the year

 - a training plan identifying the learner support activities that will be provided